PreviousView allNext

 Does the cost of the policy fit your budget, or would you be better off setting money aside for repairs instead?

-Choosing the right MBI policy isn’t just about what’s included—it’s also about making sure it fits your financial situation and needs.
-But even if MBI isn’t the right option for you, there are other ways to manage repair costs.
+Choosing the right MBI policy isn't just about what's included.
+It's also about making sure it fits your financial situation and needs.
+Even if MBI isn't right for you, there are other ways to manage repair costs.

-You can think of comprehensive insurance and MBI as complementary—like bacon and eggs—rather than competing products.
-Comprehensive insurance protects your car from external threats, while MBI guards against internal failures.
+Comprehensive car insurance and MBI are complementary, not competing products.
+Comprehensive cover protects your car from external threats.
+MBI guards against internal failures.

 • Your car's make and model